aFarkas/remote-list/README.md

 # Remote-List
-## A superlightweight autosuggest / autocomplete plugin
+## A super lightweight autosuggest / autocomplete plugin

 A super-lightweight autocomplete / autosuggest plugin with a simple but powerful API.
-Leverages the HTML5 datalist element to build an extreme lightweight autosuggest plugin.
+Leverages the HTML5 `datalist` element to build an extreme lightweight autosuggest plugin.
 Can use webshim to polyfill old browsers or enhance modern ones.

 * extreme lightweight (~1.5kb compressed/gzipped)
 * simple, intuitive API